TonicAI/tonic_validate/README.md

 This code snippet, creates a benchmark with one question and reference answer and then scores the answer.
 Providing a reference answer is not required for most metrics (see below Metrics table).

 # Tonic Validate Metrics
 Metrics are used to score your LLM's performance.
 Validate ships with 6 metrics which are applicable to most RAG systems.
 You can create your own metrics as well by providing your own implementation of [metric.py](https://github.com/TonicAI/tonic_validate/blob/main/tonic_validate/metrics/metric.py).
-To compute a metric, you must provide it data form your RAG application.
+To compute a metric, you must provide it data from your RAG application.
 The table below describes the available default metrics.

 | Metric Name | Inputs | Score Range | What does it measure? |
 |-------------------------------|-----------------------------------------------------|--------|-------------------------------------------------------------------------------------|